 1. Invest in an app-based reservation system

-The key to returning to the office is to do it gradually, not all at once.
+The key to returning to the office after working from home is to do it gradually, not all at once.
 You can ensure a smooth transition by limiting the number of people in the office and letting workers come into the office only on certain days of the week.

 But if employees get to choose which days they come in, how do you maintain a cap on the number of people in the office?
 The solution is an app-based desk reservation system.

 Invest in software that lets your tenants and their employees reserve a desk in the office for certain days and times of the week.
 We recommend choosing cloud-based software with a mobile app so that employees can easily reserve desks on the go.

 Most desk reservation platforms also offer additional features like:

 - Team visit planning so that managers can book a group of desks for an entire team

 - Analytics to gain insight into occupancy data

 2. Create a touchless entry experience